alejandrochang/StudyGuideNotes/node.md

 9. Common JS Modules

-An agreed upo standard for how code modules should be structured.
+An agreed upon standard for how code modules should be structured.

 10. First-Class Function